To Our Younger Adoptive Children,

 This short letter is in response to questions often asked by young people as they think about and try to understand their adoptions.
 We have developed a “roots” department to deal with specific questions but this is just some general information for you.

 There are many different situations that can cause people to need extra help to manage in their lives.
 Sometimes people make choices that cause them a lot of trouble or pain in their lives.
 When you are older you will see many examples of this kind of decision-making.
-Even now at your age I am sure you have been taught by you parents that what choices you make can have a big influence on what happens to you.
+Even now at your age you probably have been taught by you parents that what choices you make can have a big influence on what happens to you.
 You are still young so maybe it is hard for you to understand that people sometimes choose to do things that get them in so much trouble.

 Our organization tries to help people depending on what they need.
 Some need counseling, and medical treatment, others a temporary place to stay and someone to care about their sadness.
 Some babies we help have very serious medical problems like missing arms or legs, blindness or developmental problems.